 La praia de Queiruga beach

 If you like your beaches with golden sand and large waves, then the beach at "Queiruga", should fit the bill.
 This beach is in the "A Coruna" province of Galicia and is located at the southern entrance to the Noia-Muros bay.
-It is approximately 40 minutes drive from the beach of "Testal" (see the Noia section of this guide).
-We found this beach by accident, it is one of many with a small and barely noticeable sign, but that in our opinion is as good as it gets.
+It is approximately 40 minutes drive from the beach of "Testal" in Noya (see the Noia section of this guide) and 15 minutes from Ribeira.
+We found this beach by accident, it is one of many with a small and barely noticeable sign, but that in our opinion is very good.
 It also has some great looking villas close to, and over looking, the beach.
 Below, a view of la playa de Queiruga (taken July/August 2004).

 The beach at Queiruga is about a mile long and is nearly always virtually deserted.
 On Wednesday 4th August 2004 we spent an hour and a half watching a school of dolphins about 40 metres off shore.
 The first two we saw jumped vertically out of the water about 30 feet from us, which at the time was not very comforting - dolphins do look like sharks when you are in the sea with them.

-Queiruga is at the southern entrance of the Noia-Muros bay (the Spanish call it an estuary).
+Queiruga is at the southern entrance of the Noia-Muros bay (the Spanish call it an estuary or "ria").
 It is also in a kind of conurbation of small coastal towns known as "Porto do Son".
 The seaside town of Muros itself can be seen in the distance on the opposing side of the bay's mouth to Queiruga.

 As an ocean facing beach, Queiruga has a slightly coarser grained sand than the beaches you will typically find occupying the "rias".
 The sand is also golden brown as opposed to the bleached white of the more secluded and protected bay beaches.